RSS

 Losses of $480 million

 In early February 2017, FireEye presented financial results.
-The revenue of the manufacturer of IB solutions decreased for the first time since the company entered the exchange.
+The revenue of the manufacturer of information security solutions decreased for the first time since the company went public.

 In 2016, FireEye received a net loss of $480.1 million against $539.2 million in cash losses a year earlier.
 Sales during this time rose to $714.1 million from $623 million.
-At the same time, revenue decreased in October-December, and this decline in quarterly terms was the first since 2013, when the company made an IPO.
+At the same time, in October-December, revenue decreased, and this decline in quarterly terms turned out to be the first since 2013, when the company made an IPO.

 FireEye CEO Kevin Mandia said that one of the reasons for the decline in revenue was the lack of enough sales specialists in key positions in Europe and other divisions.
 By the beginning of 2017, the shortage of personnel was eliminated.

 In 2016, sales of product subscriptions brought FireEye about 45% of revenue.
-Sales of the products themselves provided 21% of revenues, the shares of professional services and support services amounted to 17% each.
+Sales of the products themselves provided 21% of income, the share of professional services and support services amounted to 17% each.

-On the day when FireEye announced the performance and resignation of top managers, the company's shares fell in price by almost 20%.
-In 2016, quotes decreased by 23%.[6]
+On the day FireEye announced performance and the resignation of top executives, the company's shares fell nearly 20% in value.
+In 2016, quotations decreased by 23%.[6]

-In early May 2016, Kevin Mandia was appointed to the post of CEO of FireEye.
+In early May 2016, Kevin Mandia was appointed to the post of FireEye CEO.
 After this message, the company's shares collapsed.

-Kevin Mandia officially will become the CEO of FireEye on June 15, 2016, having replaced on this position of David DeWalt who headed the company since November, 2012.
+Kevin Mandia will officially become CEO of FireEye on June 15, 2016, replacing David DeWalt, who has led the company since November 2012.

-For 2016, FireEye solutions are positioned as "universal next-generation threat protection" designed to dynamically detect and block cyber attacks in real time.
+For 2016, FireEye solutions are positioned as "next-generation, versatile threat defenses" designed to dynamically detect and block real-time cyber attacks.

-Cyber attacks are multi-stage and, as a rule, go unnoticed for many firewalls, antivirus software and IPS systems.
-They are aimed at stealing data, embedded in local directories, scanning components of the IT infrastructure of the enterprise, or hidden work until attackers attack the network.
-Software and hardware systems FireEye investigate data obtained through the Internet and e-mail, files on disk arrays, detect threats of fraud, phishing attacks through mobile applications and attempts to penetrate the local infrastructure.
-Simultaneously with blocking the ability of malicious files to be managed by attackers and quarantining objects, the workstations and servers to which the attack was directed are identified.
+Cyber attacks are multi-stage and, as a rule, pass unnoticed by many firewalls, antivirus software and IPS systems.
+They are aimed at stealing data, embedding in local directories, scanning components of the enterprise's IT infrastructure, or covert work until attackers attack the network.
+FireEye hardware and software complexes examine data received via the Internet and e-mail, files on disk arrays, identify threats of fraud, phishing attacks through mobile applications and attempts to penetrate local infrastructure.
+Simultaneously with blocking the ability to manage malicious files by attackers and quarantine objects, workstations and servers to which the attack was directed are determined.

-The company's development integrates with many classes of traditional security tools, ensuring timely response to all modern Internet threats and preventing possible consequences.
+The company's developments integrate with many classes of traditional defenses, ensuring a timely response to all modern Internet threats and preventing possible consequences.
 The family of hardware and software systems is represented by several systems:

-• Web Malware Protection System is responsible for security when browsing websites and navigating the URLs contained in email messages;
+• Web Malware Protection System is responsible for security when browsing websites and clicking on URL links contained in e-mail messages;

-• Email Malware Protection System protects against targeted phishing by bypassing anti-spam filters and technologies based on the sender's reputation;
+• Email Malware Protection System provides protection against targeted phishing, bypassing anti-spam filters and technologies based on the reputation of the sender of the email;

-• File Malware Protection System is designed to detect and destroy malware on file resources, which went unnoticed by traditional anti-virus programs;
+• File Malware Protection System is designed to detect and destroy malware on file resources that has gone unnoticed by traditional antivirus programs;

 • Malware Analysis System is designed for in-depth expert launch and analysis of cyber threats through the use of customizable test environments;

-• The Central Management System is a system for local real-time threat communication and enterprise software installation management;
+• Central Management System is a system for real-time local exchange of threat data and enterprise software installation management;

-• Dynamic Threat Intelligence is a cloud-based solution for dynamic threat analysis, consolidation of information from all FireEye devices, and global data sharing to reduce the risk of today's attacks.
+• Dynamic Threat Intelligence is a cloud-based solution for dynamic threat analysis, consolidation of information from all FireEye devices, and global communication to reduce the risk of today's attacks.

-In addition, for dynamic threat analysis, FireEye developed Multi-Vector Virtual Execution (MVX) technology, which, functioning as a separate hardware and software complex, allows you to identify suspicious objects in incoming network traffic (containing Internet links, attachments to emails, executable code files, etc.) and check them for security in special isolated virtual machines.
-To run suspicious programs, a special protected hypervisor FireEye Hardened Hypervisor is used, which prevents the analyzed program from knowing that it is running on a virtual machine.
+In addition, to conduct dynamic threat analysis, FireEye has developed Multi-Vector Virtual Execution (MVX) technology, which, functioning as a separate firmware complex, allows you to identify suspicious objects in incoming network traffic (containing Internet links, email attachments, executable code files, etc.) and check them for security in special isolated virtual machines.
+To execute suspicious programs, a special FireEye Hardened Hypervisor is used, which prevents the analyzed program from knowing that it is running on a virtual machine.
 If malicious features are detected, such objects are blocked.
-In addition, FireEye solutions analyze outbound traffic to identify suspicious objects and then detect infected nodes in the organization's IT infrastructure.
+In addition, FireEye solutions analyze outgoing traffic to identify suspicious objects and then detect infected nodes in the organization's IT infrastructure.

-On February 11, 2016, FireEye released a financial report in which it reported an increase in loss of more than 20% and a forecast of larger cash losses than expected on Wall Street.
+On February 11, 2016, FireEye released a financial report that reported a more than 20% increase in loss and a forecast of larger cash losses than Wall Street expects.
 As a result, the company's quotes continued to decline after an already strong decline in 2015.

-In 2015, net FireEye losses amounted to $539.2 million against a $443.8 million loss a year earlier.
-Revenue at the same time rose 46% to $623 million.
+In 2015, FireEye's net losses amounted to $539.2 million against a $443.8 million loss a year earlier.
+At the same time, revenue rose by 46% to $623 million.
 The volume of orders, which is considered a key indicator of the state of FireEye, increased by 35% and reached almost $800 million.

-FireEye shares continued to fall in price amid rising losses
+FireEye shares continue to fall in price as losses rise

 File:Aquote1.png